irondukepublishing/waterlooFX/readme.md

 *NB The "stand-alone" copy of the jar will be updated more often in the pre-release phase than the copy bundled in the demos so should be preferred by developers.
 For the latest code, use the git repo.*

+**waterlooFX.jar is obsolete with the conversion to Maven**

 **waterlooFXDemo.zip** waterlooFXDemo.jar is a self-executing jar that requires an existing Java 8 installation.It runs an FXML-based demo of the waterlooFX code.
-The zip includes waterlooFX.jar in the /lib folder.
+The zip includes waterlooFX-0.8-SNAPSHOT.jar in the /lib folder.

 **waterlooFXDemo_Windows__64_bit.msi and waterlooFXDemo.dmg**